dell/omnia/docs/source/Roles/Utils/kernel_upgrade.rst

     cd omnia/utils
     ansible-playbook kernel_upgrade.yml -i inventory -e rhsm_kernel_version=x.xx.x-xxxx

-Where the inventory refers to a file listing all manager and compute nodes per the format provided in `host_inventory_file.ini <../samplefiles.html>`_.
+Where the inventory refers to a file listing all manager and compute nodes per the format provided in `inventory file <../samplefiles.html>`_.